DetectPlay/.github/profile/README.md

 Detect Play is not your regular CTF.
 Detect Play, one of the verticals at Detect Dao, is the ultimate playground for auditors .
 It's a platform that immerses you in the Web3 ecosystem, offering valuable insights into Ethereum, Solidity programming, EVM, DeFi, and more.
 Delve into smart contract auditing and explore the captivating aspects of this rapidly evolving landscape.

----

 ## Why DetectPlay ?

-- Real-world exposure : Participants will have a good notion of what it would be like to work on such projects in the real world because the contest is based on real-world projects like the ones you will face while auditing.
+- *Real-world exposure*  : Participants will have a good notion of what it would be like to work on such projects in the real world because the contest is based on real-world projects like the ones you will face while auditing.
-- Zero-To-Hero : Difficulty of issues will range from the very easy to hard ones, thus perfect for beginners to get into Web3 security as well as “the experienced” to hone their skills.
+- *Zero-To-Hero* : Difficulty of issues will range from the very easy to hard ones, thus perfect for beginners to get into Web3 security as well as “the experienced” to hone their skills.
-- Something for Everyone : There lies an amazing earning opportunity for everyone: the prize pool will be distributed among all the participants based on your overall score.
+- *Something for Everyone* : There lies an amazing earning opportunity for everyone: the prize pool will be distributed among all the participants based on your overall score.
-- Healthy Competition : Finally, there is also a leaderboard to track your  progress and compare results to encourage you all to push yourselves and strive to be the best!
+- *Healthy Competition* : Finally, there is also a leaderboard to track your  progress and compare results to encourage you all to push yourselves and strive to be the best!

----

 ## What’s in it for you ( Auditors )  :